 Class Excuses: The members of the Health and Wellness Center do not issue class excuses.
 The staff will notify faculty if the physician has prescribed extensive rest.

-As of 2012-2013 academic year: the university does not offer a health insurance plan to students except for the required coverage for varsity athletics (for injuries related to their athletic participation) and international students.
+The university does not offer a health insurance plan to students except for the required coverage for varsity athletics (for injuries related to their athletic participation) and international students.
 It is strongly recommended that students have medical insurance coverage.
 If a student is not covered by a family insurance plan, they can access a list of independent insurance agents through this website link: http://www.nahu.org/consumer/findagent2.cfm.
 An agent can recommend the most appropriate medical plan and the most cost effective rate.

 Wittenberg student health center does not bill insurance.
 Fees for service are billed to the student’s account.
 The student is given an "insurance ready, coded, fee slip" to be used for their insurance. "